SEARCH

 Can you change the color of hydrangea flowers from pink to blue or blue to pink?

-• Not all hydrangeas flowers can change color but some Bigleaf (Hydrangea macrophylla) and Mountain (Hydrangea serrata) can.
+• The hydrangeas that can shift colors include some Bigleaf hydrangeas (Hydrangea macrophylla) and Mountain hydrangeas (Hydrangea serrata) varieties.
+You can see pictures of them below.

 • With those varieties, start with plants with medium or light pink or blue flower color values.